HLammers/cybo-drummer/README.md

 * 2x 20-pin header sockets (originally for the Pico, now for connecting to the second board)
 * Optional: 6x 6-way DIP sockets for the H11L1 optocouplers
 ##### Second Board
-* PCB: order from your favourite PCB service – a zip file with gerber files can be found in the ‘gerber files’ folder
+* PCB: order from your favourite PCB service – a zip file with gerber files can be found in the [gerber files](gerber%20files/) folder
 * Raspberry Pi Pico with headers[^3]
 * [2.2" 176x220 TFT display board with ILI9225 driver](http://www.lcdwiki.com/2.2inch_Arduino_SPI_Module_ILI9225_SKU:MAR2201) – sold for example [here](https://www.tinytronics.nl/en/displays/tft/2.2-inch-tft-display-176*220-pixels)
 * 4x 10kΩ resistors